Growth hacking Facebook ads

 Growth hacking Facebook ads sends engagement skyrocketing and there are many ways to optimise paid ads to drive brand awareness and sales.

-With an astonishing 2.38 billion users and counting, Facebook should be playing a significant role in just about every brand’s marketing strategy – and piquing the interest of every marketer interested in growth hacking.
-Sheer access to customers is part of what has made the platform a marketer’s favourite, with 97% reporting that Facebook is their preferred place to run paid ads.
+With an astonishing 1.66 billion users using the site every single day, Facebook should be playing a significant role in just about every brand’s marketing strategy – and piquing the interest of every marketer interested in growth hacking.
+Sheer access to customers is part of what has made the platform a marketer’s favourite, with 89% currently using it for their brand marketing efforts.

 But, for all the attention the social media colossus is enjoying, the platform is starting to look awfully crowded; filled to the brim with talented marketers jostling for engagement.
 In this precarious environment, only the very best ads can survive and thrive.

 So, to help supercharge your next Facebook campaign, we’ve put together three of our best practices for growth hacking ads and guaranteeing your brand is noticed on the news feed.

 The temptation is real, because, while you want to talk about all brilliant things you’re up to, one of the biggest mistakes a brand can make is writing ad copy that is too ‘wordy’.
 After all, in our digital world attention spans just keep shrinking – and your message needs to match.